ab5tract/new_media/thesis/final_sprint/chap1-gen_design.md

-# Generative Design in the Context of Process #
+# Substrates of Digital Process #

-The design world is increasingly integrating generative approaches to their workflows.
-As Lev Manovich notes, the program Processing is gaining an increasing degree of marketshare among designers---in fact, Manovich singles out Processing as "coming close to [Alan] Kay's vision" of an easy-to-use programming environment that allows users to "develop complex media programs and also to quickly test out ideas" (Manovich 2008: 79-80).

-## The Programmer and the Designer ##
+In his outlining of the nature of a 'processual media theory,' Ned Rossiter asserts that "a processual media theory examines the tensions and torques between that which has emerged and conditions of possibility; it is an approach that inquires into the potentiality of motion that underpins the existence and formation of a system" (2007: 178).
+To that end I have deemed it important to begin at "a basis" of digital process as it stands today.
+Computers have multiplexed dependencies.
+The hardware is virtually non-functional without an operating system.
+Likewise operating systems, like all software, are non-functional, even "non-existent," without the presence of hardware.
+As the coded substrate for software, the operating system provides the sites of intersection between human and digital process.

-### Alan Kay and `Metamedium´ Vision for Personal Computing ###
+# Alan Kay and a `Metamedium´ Vision for Personal Computing #

 In his text _Software Takes Command_, it is Manovich's inclination to focus on the work of Alan Kay at Xerox PARC when discussing the development of _cultural software_.
 He notes that there are multiple entry potential entrypoints for consideration: the work of Douglas Englebart and his team, the development of the LINC computer at the MIT´s Lincoln Lab, and Donald Sutherland´s SketchPad.
 The development of the Xerox Alto, however, is unique in multiple ways.
 First and foremost is the architecture of the software: by developing and employing an object-oriented approach to software design, users were positioned as inventors of new media through their ability to design their own interfaces that both enabled and spurred new modes of creation native to the screen.
 These screenic modes of creation represented a new, vital dimension to computing---the willful, _shaping into existence_ through design and implementation of new digital processes.
 Kay´s team was specifically dedicated to applying intersections between education and computation.
 In the process of teaching the system to children and adults alike, those they taught often ended up developing their own unique applications out of the _objects_ that could be shared between applications as well as extended through the inheritance model of object-oriented programming.